 When you e-file your income tax return, the processing time for the IRS to review your tax return is much shorter than when you mail it in.
 Unfortunately, you might still get a little impatient waiting to see if the return has been processed online and submit it again.
-Don't worry, though, because the IRS will only process one return with your information and will reject the other.
+Don't worry, though, because the IRS will only process one return with your information and will reject the other if you're guilty of accidentally filing your taxes twice.
 But, if you receive a rejection stating that your return was already filed but you haven't filed it yet, it could mean that your identity was stolen.

 When you file your income tax return electronically, the IRS will receive and begin processing it within 24 to 48 hours.
 Most tax return software programs show you the status of your return and will not allow you to e-file the same return again.
 If, somehow, you manage to e-file the same return twice, the IRS will scan your return for duplicate information within the system.
 This information includes your Social Security number, your spouse's Social Security number if you filed a joint return and any dependents' Social Security numbers.
 Once the IRS determines that a return with any of these numbers for the current tax year has already been filed, it will reject the second return.
 You will receive an email detailing that the return has been rejected because it appears to be a duplicate in the system.